Our Services to Those in Need

 This is a way you can provide financial support by a bequest, endowment through your favorite foundation, or donation of annuity or IRA distribution.
 For more information about planned giving, contact firstname.lastname@example.org or phone 505-243-2527, ext 303.

-Your contribution of gently used men’s clothing for our Community Clothing Room is appreciated, especially Prepackaged men’s underwear, socks, shoes, and T-shirts.
+Your contribution of gently used men’s clothing for our Community Clothing Room is appreciated, especially jackets, belts, socks, shoes, shirts, and prepackaged men’s underwear.

 Your Prayers are always needed for all who enter our doors: